 Real-life paranormal investigator and psychic

 medium, Chris Fleming, shares his list of ten must-see supernatural horror films that should be included on every Halloween movie marathon.
-Find out why Chris, star of 'Help!
-My House Is Haunted' rates these ten classic movies.
+Find out why Chris, star of 'Spooked Scotland' rates these ten classic movies.

 Chris said, "it's not easy finding top ten films when there are so many to choose from.
 There are some films I had to leave out such as the 'Changeling', 'Strangers', 'The Witch', and few others I am probably forgetting."